-In addition, at least 65% of tenants must support designation of the complex.
+In addition, at least 65% of tenants must support designation of the complex for tenant purchase.

 When apartments are being sold in a designated complex, the housing authority transfers ownership of the entire complex to an apartment owners’ management company.
 The management company immediately leases all the apartments back to the authority for continued letting to tenants, who will then have the option of buying them from the authority.

 Sales follow the incremental purchase model.
 There are discounts of 40%, 50% or 60% off the purchase price, depending on household income.
 There is also a local authority charge, which reduces by a set proportion each year.

 Housing authorities have to undertake a considerable amount of preparatory work before they can sell individual apartments to tenants.
 This work includes: